ebadi/autonomous_platform/Hardware_Interface_Low_Level_Computer/HOW_TO_EXTEND.md

 ### USB Based Sensors

-If a sensors with a USB interface is to be added to autonomous platform then this can be done solely in `Hardware_Interface_Low_Level_Computer` without touching the embedded software.
+If a sensor with a USB interface is to be added to autonomous platform then this can be done solely in `Hardware_Interface_Low_Level_Computer` without touching the embedded software.
 The general procedure would be.

 1. Mount the sensor hardware on platform
 1. Connect USB to AP4 USB hub.